betazetadev/graphql-flutter-client/README.md

 | German | ge |
 | Italian | it |

+7. Reload Hasura metadata to get the new column from the settings menu placed in the right upper corner of the admin panel listening in the local port 8080.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more information.